Mnux9/mnux9.github.io/p/wx-station/wx-station.md

      style="float: left; margin-bottom:10px; margin-right: 10px; width:100%" />

 ### Temperature, humidity and pressure
-Im starting with just a few small sensos i had on my desk.
+Im starting with just a few small sensors i had on my desk.
 I found an AHT-20 for temp. and humidity and BMP-280 for pressure and temp.

 <img src="images/IMG_2378.jpg"
      alt="Markdown Monster icon"